Ksenia Svetlova: Political career

 Before the 2015 Knesset elections, Svetlova joined the Zionist Union (an alliance of the Labor Party and Hatnuah) and was placed 21st on the list, a slot reserved for a candidate chosen by Hatnuah leader Tzipi Livni.
 She was elected to the Knesset as the alliance won 24 seats.
 After her election, she was required to give up her Russian citizenship, which had been an asset to her past travel to the Arab world.

 In an i24news interview, Svetlova stated her priority as an incoming MK would be advancing the peace process.
 She also pledged to work against racism and discrimination.
 Once a Knesset member, she joined the Foreign affairs and Defense and Aliyah and Absorption committees, as well as heading three parliamentary caucuses: for the protection of the heritage and culture of Jews from Arab and Islamic countries, a caucus for freedom of speech and expression, and a caucus that supports strengthening the ties between Israel and the Kurdish nation.

 Svetlova is an advocate for Progressive Judaism, after finding the Chief Rabbinate unhelpful when she was refused a divorce for two years.

+She also serves as the executive director of the nonprofit organization Regional Organization For Peace, Economics & Security (ROPES).